Volneirj/project_iv_ci/README.md

 #### Main Page - Website Introduction Features

-- Why issue with us section brings the benefits of use the booking system in this online plataform.
+- The "Why issue with us" section highlights the benefits of using the booking system on this online platform.
-- How to issue a book, shows the new user how simple is to issue a book in our plataform.
+- The "How to issue a book" section shows new users how simple it is to issue a book on our platform.
-- The button to join the library after the features explained is to encourage the user to join the website.
+- The button to join the library, shown after the features are explained, encourages users to join the website.
         <details><summary>Main Page Features Introduction</summary><img src="documentation/readme_images/features/features.jpg"></details>

 #### About Page